rstudio/education.rstudio.com/content/blog/2020-08-17-spreadsheet-workflows-using-r/index.markdown

 ## # … with 16 more rows
 ```

-We see that the powers sheet has a hero column allowing for another simple left join.
+We see that the powers sheet has a `hero` column allowing for another simple left join.
-However, the occupation sheet doesn't have a common column by that specific name, but we do recognize that the information in the name column is the same for the alter-ego column from our identities spreadsheet.
+However, the occupation sheet doesn't have a common column by that specific name, but we do recognize that the information in the `name` column is the same for the `alter_ego` column from our identities spreadsheet.
 We can take advantage of this relationship to bring these data frames together as shown in the code below.